Sign up to our Newsletter

 If you’re beginning your LSAT journey and want to learn more about how to get accommodations for the LSAT, read on!

-Continuing their dedication to accessibility, LSAC also allows students to request accommodations to ensure their test results most accurately represent their abilities and aptitude.
+Continuing their dedication to accessibility, LSAC also allows students to request accommodations to ensure their test results most accurately represent their abilities and aptitudes.

 If you want to know whether you qualify for LSAT accommodations, how to apply for them, and what accommodations are available, read on to find your answers.